 A vSphere Distributed Switch provides centralized management and monitoring of the networking configuration of all hosts that are associated with the switch.
 You set up a distributed switch on a vCenter Server system, and its settings are propagated to all hosts that are associated with the switch.

 A network switch in vSphere consists of two logical sections that are the data plane and the management plane.
-The data plane implements the package switching, filtering, tagging, and so on.
+The data plane implements the packet switching, filtering, tagging, and so on.
 The management plane is the control structure that you use to configure the data plane functionality.
 A vSphere Standard Switch contains both data and management planes, and you configure and maintain each standard switch individually.

 A vSphere Distributed Switch separates the data plane and the management plane.
 The management functionality of the distributed switch resides on the vCenter Server system that lets you administer the networking configuration of your environment on a data center level.
 The data plane remains locally on every host that is associated with the distributed switch.
 The data plane section of the distributed switch is called a host proxy switch.
 The networking configuration that you create on vCenter Server (the management plane) is automatically pushed down to all host proxy switches (the data plane).